-1. INTRODUCTION

-The classical level 2 elliptic genus is defined (see Landweber [14], p.56) as the Hirzebruch genus with exponential series the Jacobi sine1.
-It is intimately related with the mysterious field of elliptic cohomology (see Segal [19]), and with string theory (see Witten [22] and [23]).
+1. Introduction.
+The classical level 2 elliptic genus is defined (see Landweber [14], p.
+56) as the Hirzebruch genus with exponential series the Jacobi sine.
+(For a definition of the Jacobi sine s(x) see the beginning of Section 4.)
+It is intimately related to the mysterious field of elliptic cohomology (see Segal [19]), and to string theory (see Witten [22] and [23]).
 A striking property of the elliptic genus is its rigidity with respect to group actions.
 This was conjectured by Ochanine in [18], and by Witten in [22], where he used string theory arguments to support it.

 Rigorous mathematical proofs for the rigidity of the elliptic genus were soon given by Taubes [21], Bott & Taubes [4], and Liu [15].
-While Bott and Taubes's proof involved the localization formula in equivariant K-theory, Liu's proof focused on the modularity properties of the elliptic genus.
-The question remained however whether one could find a direct connection between the rigidity theorem and elliptic cohomology.
+While Bott and Taubes' proof involved the localization formula in equivariant K-theory, Liu's proof focused on the modularity properties of the elliptic genus.
+The question remained, however, whether one could find a direct connection between the rigidity theorem and elliptic cohomology.

-Earlier on, Atiyah and Hirzebruch [2] had used pushforwards in equivariant K-theory to prove the rigidity of the \hat{A} -genus for spin manifolds.
-Following this idea, H. Miller [16] interpreted the equivariant elliptic genus as a pushforward in the completed Borel equivariant cohomology, and posed the problem of developing and using a noncompleted S^1 -equivariant elliptic cohomology, to prove the rigidity theorem.
+Earlier on, Atiyah and Hirzebruch [3] had used pushforwards in equivariant K-theory to prove the rigidity of the \hat{A} -genus for spin manifolds.
+Following this idea, H. Miller [16] interpreted the equivariant elliptic genus as a pushforward in the completed Borel equivariant cohomology, and posed the problem of developing and using a noncompleted S1-equivariant elliptic cohomology to prove the rigidity theorem.

 In 1994 Grojnowski [10] proposed a noncompleted equivariant elliptic cohomology theory with complex coefficients.
 For G a compact connected Lie group he defined $E_G^(-)$ as a coherent holomorphic sheaf over a certain variety X_G constructed from a given elliptic curve.
+Grojnowski also constructed pushforwards in this theory.
+At about the same time and independently, Ginzburg, Kapranov and Vasserot [9] gave an axiomatic description of equivariant elliptic cohomology.